Patersonia

-Patersonia, commonly known as native iris or native flag and are native to areas from Malesia to Australia.
+Patersonia, is a genus of plants whose species are commonly known as native iris or native flag and are native to areas from Malesia to Australia.

 Description

 They are perennials with basal leaves growing from a woody rhizome that in some species extends above ground to form a short trunk.
 The leaves are tough and fibrous, often with adaptations for conserving moisture, such as stomata sunk in grooves, a thickened cross-section, marginal hairs, and thickened margins.
 The flowers appear from between a pair of bracts on a leafless stem.
 They have three large outer tepals that are usually blue to violet, and three tiny inner tepals.
 There are three stamens fused at the base to form a tube around the longer style, which bears a flattened stigma.

 Taxonomy

 The genus Patersonia was first formally described in 1807 by Robert Brown in the Botanical Magazine.
 The genus name is a tribute to the first Lieutenant Governor of New South Wales in Australia, William Paterson, "a gentleman whose name has been long familiar to the naturalist".